-The NPF expects that the local authority's Local Economic and Community Plan 2015-2020 (LECP) will also inform the LAP to provide for the co-ordinated spatial planning of community services for the area.
-In addition, the local authority's Traveller Accommodation Programme, 2019-2024, and Specific Development Objective DG016 which includes a policy objective to provide for Traveller Accommodation on lands at Shandon, should also be reflected in the LAP.
+The NPF expects the local authority's Local Economic and Community Plan 2015-2020 (LECP) should also inform the LAP to provide for the co-ordinated spatial planning of community services for the area.
+In addition, the local authority's Traveller Accommodation Programme 2019-2024 should also inform the LAP.